SaaS Online Sales Tax 101 for the U.S.

 Closing Thoughts on Tax for Online Sales in the U.S.

 Learning the ins and outs of sales tax in the U.S. may seem very overwhelming considering how complex the laws are.
-However, it becomes more manageable if you use this guide and research the sales tax laws in the different states and jurisdictions.
+However, it becomes more manageable if you use this guide and research the sales tax laws in different states and jurisdictions.

 If you’re still feeling stuck in terms of online sales tax, whether taxes on video games or SaaS, get in touch with PayPro Global.
 As your full-service eCommerce partner, we’re here to help you become fully tax compliant and give you the tools to constantly measure customer success in SaaS.

 Do I need to charge tax on a subscription?